Ballynoe stone circle: Mythology

 This site is mentioned alongside significant landmarks such as Emain Macha (Navan Fort) and Tara (Hill of Tara).
 These references highlight the importance of Ballynoe in ancient Irish lore, connecting it to other prominent mythological sites.

 Purpose

 The original purpose for stone circles in unknown, but many archaeologists believe that they were used for multiple purposes, including burials, religious or ceremonial purposes, and community gatherings.
-They are divided as to whether they Druidie temples or sepulchral tumuli.
 It has also been suggested that the stones were situated in relation to meaningful solar and lunar alignments.